Prettyhtml/prettyhtml/README.md

 <div></div>
 ```

-2. Preserve only from whitespace processing
+2. Preserve only from whitespace processing.
+This excludes no indentation.

 ```html
 <!--prettyhtml-preserve-whitespace-->